agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 to take up a 'DS in NL' job if things fail.
 Thus the effective-impact of 790 is used for the first 3 crossroads.
 The next two do not have any failure options.
-The last crossroad shows a value of 493 lives which assumes that I go into Management Consulting as a result of not getting a tenure track job.
+The last crossroad shows a value of 493 lives which assumes that I go into MC as a result of not getting a tenure track job.
 The effective-impact results is 493 after accounting for the number of years lost while doing a PhD and trying for Tenure.